-With her latest book, Making Concrete Pots, Bowls and Platters, out now, we caught up with Hester to find out what she's up to and to hear a little bit more about the book writing process...
+With two new books - Wooden Furniture Hacks and Pallet Wood Projects for Outdoor Spaces - out now, we caught up with Hester to find out what she's up to and to hear a little bit more about the writing process...

 I‘ve always been creative as a child, from making outfits for my Barbie dolls to teaching myself how to draw with library books.
 So it wasn’t a surprise that I ended up in a creative industry, doing hair and makeup on photoshoots all over the world.

-When I left London a few years back and moved to the coast I got the chance to do up a house and as the budget for this makeover was non existing I started DIY-ing and making things myself again.
+When I left London a few years back and moved to the coast I got the chance to do up a house and, as the budget for this makeover was non-existent, I started DIY-ing and making things again.
 My friends found the house makeover so inspiring they urged me to start a blog so I could show others how they could make frugal projects for their homes.
-The blog (www.hestershandmadehome.com) keeps growing in popularity and I’m now working on my 4th book!
-Who would have known that, that beach house would be the start of a whole career change.
+The blog, Hester's Handmade Home, keeps growing in popularity.
+Who would have known that beach house would be the start of a whole career change.
 I still work as a makeup artist but my main focus is DIY now.

-You often experiment with the materials that you use in your projects – from wood to concrete and much more – do you have a favourite medium to work in and why?
+You experiment with such a wide variety materials in your projects – wood, concrete etc. – do you have a favourite medium to work in?

-I think my old time favourite must be wood.
-It is so versatile and as my thing is up-cycling timber is a perfect medium.
-I love going to the reclamation yard and marvel at all the patina of old doors and floor boards, the more chipped the paint the better!
-Wood can also be easily adjusted, if you change your design half way through or if your build just doesn’t work you can just take it apart and start again.
-For the same reason I also love working with fabric.
+I think my all-time favourite must be wood, it's so versatile.
+I love going to the reclamation yard and marvel at all the patina of old doors and floor boards - the more chipped the paint the better!
+Wood can also be easily adjusted, if you change your design half way through, or if your build just doesn’t work, you can take it apart and start again.

 Aside from crafting, what is your favourite way to pass the time?